aboueleyes/cms-scrapper/README.md

 The script is open source under the MIT License.

+## DISCLAIMER

-DISCLAIMER: This script is in no way legally associated with the GUC.
+This script is in no way legally associated with the GUC.
 It is simply a personal project for automating day-to-day tasks involving the GUC system.